Uncle Trouble

-Uncle Trouble (La familia Benetón) is a 2024 Spanish-Mexican comedy film directed by Joaquín Mazón and written by Curro Velázquez and Benjamín Herranz which stars Leo Harlem and El Langui.
+Uncle Trouble (La familia Benetón) is a 2024 comedy film directed by Joaquín Mazón and written by Curro Velázquez and Benjamín Herranz which stars Leo Harlem and El Langui.

 Plot

 Selfish and racist uncle Toni begrudgingly takes care of five children from different ethnic backgrounds.

 Production

 The film was produced by Atresmedia Cine, Mamá se fue de viaje la película AIE, Bowfinger International Pictures, Esto también pasará and GLOW alongside BTF Media and it had the participation of Atresmedia, and Netflix and funding from Crea SGR.

 Release

 The film closed the 27th Málaga Film Festival in a non-competitive slot on 9 March 2024 for its world premiere.
 Distributed by Beta Fiction Spain, it was released theatrically in Spain on 22 March 2024, debuting with a €498,176 (71,368 admissions) opening weekend.

 Reception

 Alberto Corona of eldiario.es considered the "stale" comedy not to [just] star a racist character, but to be [a] racist [film] in itself, also noting that the ideological operation to keep Torrente alive was as simple as taking the child audience hostage.